Sunday Closing (Wales) Act 1881: Background and effects

 The legislation followed pressure by the temperance movement and, in particular, the nonconformist chapels.
 According to historian John Davies, the public houses in Wales had become "recruiting centres for the Conservative Party" following earlier Liberal legislation to restrict the licensed trade, and there was considerable backing among Welsh working class men to restrict their opening.
 However, one of the effects of the legislation was to encourage the opening of a large number of private social clubs which were excluded from it, and the legislation seems to have had little effect on drunkenness.
 According to Davies, "above all, [the legislation] connected Welshness with negativity", and it became increasingly unpopular through the 20th century.

 Repeal

-The Sunday Closing (Wales) Act 1881 was repealed and consolidated into the Licensing (Consolidation) Act 1910, which was itself later replaced by the Licensing Act 1953.
+The whole act was repealed by section 112 of, and the seventh schedule to, the Licensing (Consolidation) Act 1910 (10 Edw.
+7 & 1 Geo.
+5. c.
+24), which came into force on 1 January 1911.

 Sunday closing, however, was retained.
 The Licensing Act 1961 enabled local authorities in Wales to hold polls if their electorate wished to retain, remove or readopt Sunday closing.
 Shortly after the Act's enactment, there was a nationwide referendum in 1961.

 This first referendum oversaw the removal of Sunday closing in Monmouthshire, Newport, Cardiff, Glamorgan, Swansea, Merthyr Tydfil and Flintshire.
 Another referendum was held in 1968, which led to the abandonment of Sunday closing in Brecknockshire, Radnorshire and Denbighshire.
 The last district to follow suit was Dwyfor, which removed Sunday closing in 1996.
 The requirement for regular polls on Sunday opening in Wales was abolished by the Licensing Act 2003.